 As another example, Vimeo Live restricts 24/7 live streaming, monetization, advanced security features, dedicated support, and video API access to custom plans with a similar very expensive price range.
 And these aren’t cherry-picked examples.
 Almost every live streaming platform on the market is very expensive.

-In contrast, DaCast offers live streaming starting at just $19 per month and all professional features including low latency streaming are included at $125 per month.
-This includes all the features that are restricted on these other streaming solutions.
+In contrast, Dacast offers live streaming starting at just $19 per month and all professional features including low latency streaming are included at $125 per month.
+This includes all the features that are restricted to these other streaming solutions.
 24/7 streaming, API access, monetization, dedicated support with phone support, and all security features are included.

 …. delivers streams via a top tier content delivery network

 Sixty-three percent of live stream viewers last year cited buffering issues as the most serious issue they experience.
 That number is actually an increase from the previous year.

 This points to a serious issue.
 Most online video struggles with the “last mile” getting to viewers.